 Christmas shopping, driving around looking at Christmas lights, getting my Gma’s tree decorated, as well as my Mom’s tree.
 Somewhere in there we watched pieces of “Elf.”
 It’s been such a whirlwind that I forget what else.

-Here’s what else though: Gingersnap Chocolate Ganache Truffles, Salted Peanut Butterscotch & Caramel Corn Bark, No Bake Eggnog Cheesecake with Gingersnap Crust (provided my Gma hasn’t guzzled it all by the time we get to making this!), and 5-Minute Peanut Butter Cup Fudge.
-ALL of that.
+Here’s what else though: Gingersnap Chocolate Ganache Truffles, Salted Peanut Butterscotch & Caramel Corn Bark, and No Bake Eggnog Cheesecake with Gingersnap Crust (provided my Gma hasn’t guzzled it all by the time we get to making this!).

 Oh, and probably this No Bake Peanut Butter Pie recipe.
 We make that for every holiday, whether we have a working oven or not.